littlebirdjp/tsumugi-littlebird/README.md

 # tsumugi-littlebird
-A child WordPress theme of tsumugi for littlebird.mobi
+A child WordPress theme of tsumugi for htt://littlebird.mobi